-Adverse Sustainability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Governance 22.
-Non-cooperative tax jurisdictions Investments in jurisdictions on the EU list of non-cooperative jurisdictions for tax purposes 0.1% N/A Coverage: 13.8% Eligible: 17.4% The Asset Manager monitors the EU list of non-cooperative jurisdictions for tax purposes.
-The annual data is updated into the proprietary ESG rating tool.
-24. Average rule of law score Measure of the level of corruption, lack of fundamental rights, and 1.003 N/A Coverage: 13.8% Eligible: 17.4% The Asset Manager monitors the average Rule of law score for the invested countries. the deficiencies in civil and criminal justice using a quantitative indicator explained in the explanation column In addition, the indicator is part of the governance component of the ESG Country Rating.
-The governance component includes indicators such as institutional strength, corruption, democracy and political stability.
+Indicators applicable to investments in sovereigns and supra anationals Governance 22.
+Non-cooperative tax juris- Investments in jurisdictions on 0.1% 0.1% Coverage: from 15.2% to LGT CP monitors the EU list of non-cooperative jurisdic- dictions the EU list of non-cooperative ju- 13.3% tions for tax purposes.
+The annual data is updated into risdictions for tax purposes the proprietary ESG rating tool.

+Eligible: from 17.6% to 17.8% The investments in non-co- operative tax jurisdictions stayed on the same low level with coverage decreasing slightly.
+24. Average rule of law score Measure of the level of corrup- tion, lack of fundamental rights, and the deficiencies in civil and 0.10 0.17 Coverage: from 15.2% to 13.3% Eligible: from 17.6% to LGT CP monitors the average Rule of law score for the invested countries. criminal justice using a quantita- tive indicator explained in the ex- planation column 17.8% The average rule of law score decreased minimally while the coverage decreased slightly as well.
+In addition, the indicator is part of the governance corponent of the ESG Country Rating.
+The governance component includes indicators such as institutional strength, corruption, democracy and political stability

-3. Description of policies to identify and prioritize principal adverse impacts on sustainability factors
+Description of policies to identify and prioritize principal adverse impacts on sustainability factors